 The new wave of doing your homework is taking into account new analytical stats.
 For example, someone who buys into advanced metrics would tell you that a win-loss record in hockey might not be as important as puck possession.
 Or in baseball, they’ll tell you that WAR – wins above replacement – is among the most important stats to evaluate a player, and not whether or not he was selected to the All-Star team.
 In basketball, now you can track how well a player is at the rim versus on the perimeter, in hockey, you can see how a player does in his own zone compared to elsewhere, or in basketball, you can see how effective a team is in points-per-possession.

 It’s a lot to digest but these types of advanced stats give you additional information to handicap a game.
 You might decide to scrap it and still go with instinct, but more often than not, taking into account certain advanced stats will help you be a better handicapper.

 Digest Some Betting Stats

 From traditional stats, to advanced stats, to betting stats.
 Remember, the name of the game isn’t to win a World Series right.
 It’s to win bets.
-That being the case, you’ll want to tap into some sports betting stats and trends to see how a team performs.
+That being the case, you’ll want to tap into some sports betting stats, read the current odds, and trends to see how a team performs.
 For example: the Golden State Warriors won 73 games last season but being so dominant, they faced tons of big spreads.
 How did they fare as a favorite of 9.5-12 points?
 They went 34-7 on the road, but how many of those games did they cover the spread?
 What about when they faced strong defensive teams?

 You can check out certain stats at SBR or check out StatFox to get a lot of these questions answered.
 Wherever you end up looking, make sure you check out the betting stats for the game before you lay down your action.